ParAlg/gbbs/benchmarks/SCAN/IndexBased/experiments/README.md

 We omit the code for running timing experiments with GS\*-Index since the GS\*-Index code is not publicly available.
 We received the source code for GS\*-Index via personal correspondence with its authors.

+(For the paper, we ran the timing experiments on a c5.24xlarge AWS EC2 instance, but we ran the clustering quality experiments on a m5a.24xlarge AWS EC2 instance because the program barely exceeds the memory limits of a c5.24xlarge instance when running on the Friendster graph.)